MĒ TA WĒ TĀN Programs

 Men's Group

-Drop-in and connect with others in a supportive space through conversation, cultural activities such as smudging or talking circles, and occasional physical activities. (facilitator provided).
+Drop-in and connect with others in a supportive space through conversation and cultural activities such as smudging or talking circles.
 Come to share, learn, and build community together.

 - Open to men of all ages.